Pet insurance for older dogs and cats

 Insurance options for older dogs and cats

 Pet insurers typically won't cover your pet with their most comprehensive plan.
-This is if because older dog and cats are more prone to illnesses.
+This is because older dog and cats are more prone to illnesses.

 However, there might be some circumstances where you can still get cover – especially if they're still under 9 years old.
 There are generally 3 levels of insurance you can choose from: